neondatabase/website/content/docs/guides/liquibase.md

 ---
-title: Manage schema changes with Liquibase
+title: Use Liquibase with Neon
 subtitle: Learn how to manage schema changes in Neon using Liquibase
 enableTableOfContents: true
 ---